 In spring of 2015, the delegations were negotiating the terms of disarmament of the rebels and punishment for the atrocities committed by both rebels and government-backed forces.
-Discussions continued around planned land reform, a new that even if the FARC disbands, its factions would continue to traffic cocaine.
+Discussions continued around planned land reform, a new counternarcotic policy, and a political role for the FARC.

+The negotiations were not void of controversy: many Colombians feared that criminals and terrorists on both sides would escape punishment.
+Others believed that even if the FARC disbands, its factions would continue to traffic cocaine.
 Despite some misgivings, a majority of Colombians surveyed in early 2015 expressed optimism that the negotiations would lead to peace.
 The Colombian government and the FARC signed a revised peace deal on November 24th, 2016, and sent it to congress for ratification.
 Both houses of Congress ratified the revised peace accord on November 29-30th, thus marking an end to the conflict.